jaiswalk008/Temperature-converter/README.md

 # temperature-converter
-This is the code for Termperature converter app
+This is the code for Termperature converter app conatins Celsius to Fahrenheit and vice-versa